patternizer/glosat-best-fit-means/README.md

     $ git clone https://github.com/patternizer/glosat-homogenisation.git
     $ cd glosat-homogenisation

-Then create a DATA/ directory and copy to it the latest version of the pickled pandas dataframe GloSAT archive file: df_temp.pkl.
+Then create a DATA/ directory and copy to it the pickled dataframe GloSAT archive file df_temp.pkl.

 ### Using Standard Python

 The code is designed to run in an environment using Miniconda3-latest-Linux-x86_64.

+    $ python baseline-estimator-model-1.py
+    $ python baseline-estimator-model-2a.py
+    $ python baseline-estimator-model-2b.py
+    $ python baseline-estimator-model-2c.py

 ## License